TheLukaDragar/hdvio2.0_ros2/README.md

 ## How to run the code

-Download the rosbag and the network weights from [here](https://drive.google.com/drive/folders/1zK88WnSwcYOD7A29tu4WDksy6b0HMIC-?usp=sharing)
+Download the rosbag and the network weights from [here](https://drive.google.com/drive/folders/1zK88WnSwcYOD7A29tu4WDksy6b0HMIC-?usp=sharing).
+Place the network weights in the folder hdvio2/net_models.

 Terminal 1: